wanyuenmei/quilt/Contributing.md

 See [Submitting Patches](#submitting-patches) for details.

 ## Coding Style
-The coding style is as defined by the `gofmt` tool, whatever transformations it makes on a piece of code are considered, by definition, the correct style.
+The coding style is as defined by the `gofmt` tool: whatever transformations it makes on a piece of code are considered, by definition, the correct style.
 In addition, `golint`, `go vet`, and `go test` should pass without warning on all changes.
 An easy way to check these requirements is to run `make lint check`